 2. A person is promoted until he/she deserves it.

-3. A person is promoted until his/her competence aren’t sufficient to a new position.
+3. A person is promoted until his/her competence isn’t sufficient for a new position.

-4. As a result, there are people on all positions not competent enough for a promotion.
+4. As a result, there are people in all positions not competent enough for a promotion.

 5. However, there’s no better alternative.

-6. One of the variants is to get a person back to a previous position where he/she was competent enough with a possibility to be promoted again.
+6. One of the variants is to get a person back to a previous position where he/she was competent enough with the possibility to be promoted again.

-- A manager who carries out training is a role model.
-So he/she adds an importance and authority to trainings this way.
+A manager who carries out training is a role model.
+So he/she adds importance and authority to training this way.

-- The value of trainings also includes the value of time of the employee’s time who take part in it so it should be very focused.
+The value of training also includes the value of time of the employee’s time who takes part in it so it should be very focused.

 – make a short course.

-– deliver it to the best employees and get a feedback.
+– deliver it to the best employees and get feedback.

-– can you do trainings yourself or should you prepare training managers?
+– can you do the training yourself or should you prepare training managers?

-– get a feedback after courses for further enhancement.
+– get feedback after courses for further enhancement.